Sun Dried Tomato Sourdough

 Pre-Shape + Shape:

-• Uncover the dough and transfer to a work surface or countertop.
+2. Uncover the dough and transfer to a work surface or countertop.
 Gently press and spread the dough into a large rectangle.
 Fold up the bottom third of the dough as though you were folding a letter.
 Fold in the right side about a third of the way across width wise then repeat with the left.
 Roll from the folded bottom to the top creating a log.
-Cover with a clean tea towel and rest for 30 minutes.
+Rest the loaf uncovered for 30 minutes.

 Prove + Cold Retard: